binaryusr/looper/README.md

 # looper
-Extension for selecting some part of the video and looping over it
+Chrome extension for looping over a fragment of a video with web components